engrit-illinois/LabCheckProvision-LabOu/README.md

 # Summary
-Takes the OU of an EWS computer lab and adds sub-OUs and links existing GPOs to refactor for standardized remote desktop access, and optionally, COVID social distancing protocols.
+Takes the OU of an EWS computer lab and adds sub-OUs and links existing GPOs to refactor for standardized remote desktop access,.
 Full documentation is at https://uofi.atlassian.net/wiki/spaces/engritinstruction/pages/36191924/EWS+remote+access+to+Windows+labs

 # Usage